The G-invariant graph Laplacian: Implementation details and computational complexity

 \section{Implementation details and computational complexity}

+In this section, we describe a numerical procedure to compute the eigendecomposition of the~$G$-invariant graph Laplacian in the case where~$G=SU(2)$.
+We point out that almost all of our analysis can be readily generalized to the case where~$G$ is an arbitrary compact matrix Lie group, and we restrict ourselves to the case~$G=SU(2)$ whose representation theory is well understood, for the sake of clarity and concreteness.
+In particular, the important case where~$G=SO(3)$ is nearly identical to that of~$G=SU(2)$ since the IUR's of $SO(3)$ are a subset of those of~$SU(2)$.

 With the exception of $SO(2)$ and the 2-dimensional torus $\mathbb{T}^2$, the dimension of a matrix Lie group is $\geq3$.
-Thus, even for a low-dimensional group such as $SU(2)$, the integrals in~\eqref{sec2:hat{W}Def}, required to construct the matrices \eqref{sec2:blockFourierMat} in Algorithm~\ref{alg:Evaluating the steerable manifold harmonics} below, need to be evaluated by triple sums.
+Thus, even for a low-dimensional group such as $SU(2)$, the integrals in~\eqref{sec2:hat{W}Def}, required to construct the matrices \eqref{sec2:blockFourierMat}, need to be evaluated by triple sums.
 Such sums are computationally expensive even for moderate values of $N$.
 Fortunately, for groups such as $SU(2)$ (and the closely related $SO(3)$) there exist generalized FFT algorithms that compute the Fourier coefficients efficiently \cite{fastNFTSO3Potts}.

-The general approach for numerical integration over $SU(2)$ hinges upon the fact that the elements of its IURs can be parameterized by Euler angles, and written in a separable form as a product of factors, each of which depends on a single angle.The integrals are then evaluated using quadrature formulas that are computed using FFT-type algorithms applied to each factor seperately, requiring $O(\tilde{K}\log^2 \tilde{K})$ operations where $\tilde{K}$ is a prescribed sampling resolution over the group.
-We give a detailed exposition of an $SU(2)$-FFT in Appendix~\ref{appnedix:numerIntegration} below.
+The general approach for numerical integration over $SU(2)$ hinges upon the fact that the elements of its IURs can be parameterized by Euler angles, and written in a separable form as a product of factors, each of which depends on a single angle.
+The integrals are then evaluated using quadrature formulas that are computed using FFT-type algorithms applied to each factor seperately, requiring $O(\tilde{K}\log^2 \tilde{K})$ operations where $\tilde{K}$ is a prescribed sampling resolution over the group.
+We give a detailed exposition of an $SU(2)$-FFT in~Appendix~\ref{appnedix:numerIntegration} below.

-We now continue to analyze the complexity of computing the eigendecomposition presented in Theorem~\ref{GInvLapProp:Thrm1} for the exemplary case where~$G=SU(2)$ acts on a data set $\left\{x_1,\ldots,x_N\right\}\in\man \subset \mathbb{C}^\mathcal{D}$ by matrix multiplication.
-In practice, the matrices $A\in G$ are usually block-diagonal where each block is an IUR of~$G$ (see e.g. \cite{steerMaps,momAbinito}).
+We now continue to describe analyze the complexity of computing the eigendecomposition presented in Theorem~\ref{GInvLapProp:Thrm1} for the case where~$G=SU(2)$ acts on a data set $\left\{x_1,\ldots,x_N\right\}\in\man \subset \mathbb{C}^\mathcal{D}$ by matrix multiplication.
+The first step of the algorithm requires computing the affinities~$W_{ij}$ in~\eqref{GinvDef:Wdef} at~$O(\tilde{K})$ sampling points, and in particular, the Euclidean pairwise distances inside each exponent.
+In practice, the matrices $A\in G$ are usually block-diagonal where each block is an IUR of~$SU(2)$ (see e.g. \cite{momAbinito,steerMaps}).
 Formally, we write

 where $U^{\ell_j}$ is the $\ell_j$-th dimensional IUR of $SU(2)$, and $\I_{\man}$ is the set of IURs that appear as blocks on the diagonal of $A$, such that $\ell_j\leq \ell_{j+1}$.
 Note that some of the IURs may appear more than once on the diagonal.
 Accordingly, we can now index the coordinates of a point $x_i$ in the data set to match the indices of the rows of the IURs in the blocks of $A$, by